Surfing Santiago Chile

 Hotel Loreto is located a stone's throw away from Barrio Bellavista, Santiago's most heterogeneous and cosmopolitan area and is very close to the capital's city center.

 Bahia Pilolcura is a little deceiving to the eye.
-When you first arrive all you'll see is a fish market until you find the trap door that leads you down a rickety set of wooden stairs to the basement "dining room", don't freak out though you're not in the middle of a horror movie you're about to have some really good food.
+When you first arrive, all you'll see is a fish market until you find the trap door that leads you down a rickety set of wooden stairs to the basement "dining room".
+Don't freak out though because you're not in the middle of a horror movie, you're about to have some really good food.

 Want to take your lady out for a nice romantic evening after all the hole in the wall joints you've hit up so far on your trip?
 Then Maracuya is the just the place.